LemmyNet/rfcs/0000-plugins.md

 # Drawbacks

-Plugins may have a negative impact on Lemmy's performance.
+Whenever a plugin hook is called, Lemmy blocks the API call until the plugin returns.
+This means that slow plugins can result in slow API actions for users, or delays for incoming federation.
+To avoid such problems, plugin developers should optimize their code to return as fast as possible, and perform expensive operations or network calls in a background thread.
 It is up to plugin developers and instance admins to ensure that plugins run adequately.
+Developers should attempt to optimize plugins to

 In any case plugins are only called for POST actions but not for GET.
 This means slow plugins might result in longer waiting time to submit posts, but passive browsing will be unaffected.

 # Rationale and alternatives